PIX3LFLUX/SaveBambi/README.md

 The detection of the animal in thermal images is done in two steps.
 First check presence of the animal using thresholding.
 If found, pass the image to a CNN model trained on thermal images for better detction and visualisation using boundary boxes.

 **How to use this project?**

  Follow the jupyter notebook Automatic detection of roe deer fawns from IR images.ipynb for installing the dependencies.
+ Clone this repository and unzip TrainedModel.zip.
  Run the following file to get detections on an input video:
  ```
  !python SaveBambi.py --path_to_input_video=PATH_TO_INPUT_VIDEO